Gurguii/Local-Security-Copy-Service/README.md

 .servicesScripts => This directory will be left hidden (notice the . right before the name).
 It will store the service script <ServiceName.sh>.

-From now on, whenever you want to delete a service, go to delete_Services directory and execute the script whose name is the same as the service you want to delete.
-Whenever you feel like adding a new service you can just execute setup.sh and give info asked.

 # How to start/stop/check status of a service
 Given a service called <gurgui>
 sudo systemctl < start | stop | check > <ServiceName>